Hotrian/HeadlessOverlayToolkit/readme.md

 - SteamVR_ControllerManager.cs doesn't correctly auto-identify controllers.
 You must manually assign them right now :(

 **Additional Notes:**
+- When attaching Overlays to controllers, the offset is reoriented to match the Base Position's orientation.
+X+ should always move the Overlay to the Right, Y+ should always move Up, and Z+ should always move Forward, relative to the Overlay.
 - The Custom Inspector has custom collapse elements.
 You can change the default "collapse status" by messing with the defaults for ShowSettingsAppearance, ShowSettingsInput, and ShowSettingsAttachment at the top of OpenVrOverlay.cs.
 - Only one Overlay can be 'High Quality' at a time.
 An Overlay must be 'High Quality' to display Curved or with Anti-Aliasing as per the [OpenVR API](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::SetHighQualityOverlay).
 'High Quality' Overlays skip the Compositor and are drawn directly to the display.
 If you enable multiple HQ Overlays, any additional ones will have HQ toggled off and you'll receive a warning.